dotnet/docs/docs/csharp/language-reference/builtin-types/value-tuples.md

 :::code language="csharp" interactive="try-dotnet-method" source="snippets/shared/ValueTuples.cs" id="InferFieldNames":::

-The preceding example is called tuple projection initializers.
+That's called tuple projection initializers.
 The name of a variable isn't projected onto a tuple field name in the following cases:

 - The candidate name is a member name of a tuple type, for example, `Item3`, `ToString`, or `Rest`.
 - The candidate name is a duplicate of another tuple field name, either explicit or implicit.